The-OpenROAD-Project/OpenLane/docs/source/full_guide.rst

-In contrast, by running OpenLane first on single core module then reusing the generated GDS means that the timing might not be as good, but the runtime will be much faster, since you are running one placement and route for only one core.
+In contrast, by running OpenLane first on single core module then reusing the generated GDS means that the timing might not be as good, but the runtime will be much faster.
+The runtime is much faster since you are running one placement and route for only one core and then reusing it in the top level.

 In your designs it might be beneficial to have macro level and chip level.
 This separation allows you to reuse already generated macro blocks multiple times.